-Giovanni Venâncio, Elias P. Duarte Jr.
+Giovanni Venâncio\ and Elias P. Duarte Junior

-Department of Informatics, Federal University of Parana (UFPR), Curitiba, PR, Brazil E-mail: {giovanni,elias}@inf.ufpr.br
+Department of Informatics, Federal University of Parana (UFPR), Curitiba, PR, Brazil Email: giovanni@inf.ufpr.br Email: elias@inf.ufpr.br \Corresponding author

-Abstract: Network Function Virtualization (NFV) technology has the potential to have a deep impact on how networks are built and managed.
-However, in order to achieve its full potential, it is necessary to guarantee the required dependability, and in particular the availability of VNFs (Virtualized Network Functions) and SFCs (Service Function Chains).
-This work presents NHAM: NFV High Availability Module for the NFV-MANO (NFV Management and Orchestration) reference model.
+Abstract: Network function virtualisation (NFV) technology has the potential to have a deep impact on how networks are built and managed.
+However, in order to achieve its full potential, it is necessary to guarantee the required dependability, and in particular the availability of virtualised network functions (VNFs) and service function chains (SFCs).
+This work presents NHAM: NFV high availability module for the NFV management and orchestration (NFV-MANO) reference model.
 NHAM allows the creation and management of highly-available virtual network services consisting of both stateless and stateful VNFs and SFCs.
 The architecture provides multiple recovery mechanisms that differ in terms of cost and latency.
 The solution does not require any modifications of the source code of VNFs/SFCs to make them highly-available.
 The strategy is based on VNF checkpoint/restore together with SFC buffer management.
 A prototype was implemented and experimental results are presented showing that carrier grade availability levels can be achieved.